huggingface/blog/sdxl_lora_advanced_script.md

 When comparing between different hyperparam configurations on the v1, v1.5 and v2 datasets we observed the quality of the images (resolution, lighting, focus on the subject) is especially important for this usecase:
 * Datasets - v1 vs v1.5 vs v2
-  * Even though v1.5 contains v1 images in addition to other close up photos of varying lighting, backgrounds, clothing and angle.
+  * Even though v1.5 contains v1 images in addition to other close up photos of varying lighting, backgrounds, clothing and angles, the additional images seemed to degrade the quality of the LoRA instead of improve it.
-  The additional images a re generally of lesser quality, and although they add versatility to the training set
-  * using body images
+  *

 * Prior preservation loss
-  * contrary to common practices, we found the use of generated class images to reduce significantly both resemblance to the subject and realism.
+  * contrary to common practices, we found the use of generated class images to reduce both resemblance to the subject and realism.
   * we created a [dataset](https://huggingface.co/datasets/multimodalart/faces-prior-preservation) of real portrait images, using free licensed images downloaded from [unsplash](https://unsplash.com).
   You can now use it automatically in the new [training space](https://huggingface.co/spaces/multimodalart/lora-ease) as well!
-  * However, our impression is that for a small (3-7) good quality face images, results tend to be better without prior preservation loss at all.

 * Rank
   * we compare LoRAs in ranks 4, 16, 32 and 64.
-We observed that in the settings tested in our explorations, a rank of 64 tends to result in very smooth skin texture - reducing from its realism.
+We observed that in the settings tested in our explorations, images produced using the 64 rank LoRA tend to have a more air-brushed appearance, and less realistic looking skin texture.